oalders/blog-posts/published/managing-your-travis-ci-config-files-with-app-cisetup.md

 This post is brought to you by ServerCentral Turing Group in Chicago, a Platinum level sponsor of the meta::hack conference in 2018.
-For the past 3 years we've had the privilege of working out of their office space in Chicago.
+For the past 3 years we've had the privilege of having meta::hack at the ServerCentral office space in Chicago.

 ![](https://www.servercentral.com/wp-content/uploads/2018/12/SCTG-Logo.png
 )